 Let’s look at the resulting reports.
 (Other line items on these reports are from parts 1 and 2 of this blog post series.)

 If we create a donation statement for the Adams household, we can see their giving at the presentation separate from their regular giving to the building project.

 On the accounting side, we have separate line items for the gifts we received through the presentation and the regular weekly gifts we received for the building project.

 Note that if we wanted to show just the revenues and expenditures recorded for the Building Fund accounting fund, we could run this report for just the Building Fund instead of all funds combined.

 What if you’re taking donations on behalf of another organization?
 That is, what if your church is acting as the “middle man”, passing donations from your members on to some worthy cause?
-How should you record these contributions?
+How should you record these donations?
 That will be the topic of our fourth and final post in this series.